VMO & Leadership

 BACI Leadership:

-As ethnically diverse people, BACI’s Board of Directors reflects its original philosophy, values, and efforts to ensure the organization’s leadership is inclusive of different groups within the incoming community from Burma/Myanmar as well as from the mainstream community.
-The Board consists of individuals from diverse backgrounds intellectually, professionally and personally, and like-minded persons who are passionate about assisting the incoming individuals with their long-term integration and sustained development by investing in people and education so that they become productive and contributing citizens of the society.
+As ethnically diverse people, BACI’s Board of Directors reflects its original philosophy, values, and efforts to ensure the organization’s leadership is inclusive of different groups within the incoming community from Myanmar (Burma) as well as from the mainstream community.
+The Board consists of individuals from diverse backgrounds intellectually, professionally and personally, who are passionate about assisting the incoming individuals with their long-term integration and sustained development by investing in people and education so that they become productive and contributing citizens of society.

 Board of Directors